PurpleCloud-MT/General/Solutions/defensive_handbook.md

 *Type:* Azure Cosmos DB account

 ### Scenario Overview
-Following up from Challenge 2, the managed identity of the virtual machine provides read access to the Azure Key Vault where two secrets are stored containing the password and the username which is also evident from the log file located on the virtual machine.
+Following Challenge 2, the managed identity of the virtual machine provides read access to the Azure Key Vault where two secrets are stored containing the password and the username which is also evident from the log file located on the virtual machine.
 With these two pieces of information, the attacker can log in as the Purple Cloud service account user.
-This user has access to the Cosmos DB and can access the the data.
-If that is not enough the user has a pretty weak password which could be also brute forced.
+This user has access to the Cosmos DB and can access the data.
+If that is not enough the user has a pretty weak password which could also be bruteforced.

 ### Defensive Path
 #### REVIEW & IDENTIFY